TheChymera/repositorg/README.md

 The last call is to the legacy `organamer_reposit` function which we have stopped providing 19-08-2016.

 ### Workflows

+Workflows are best stored in files under a dedicated Repositorg directory in the user's home path at `~/.repositorg`, for which we distribute an [example](.repositorg).
+An [UUID trigger](.repositorg/UUID_trigger.sh) is also provided, which can be called at boot, to monitor for mount events.
+UUIDs-based workflows ([example](.repositorg/sources/UUIDs/EXAMPLE-UUID.sh)) are best stored one directory level deeper.
+We further provide examples for [SAMBA fetching](.repositorg/sources/example_samba.sh), and client-side SSH pushing.

 #### Reposit audio recordings using a continuous namespace with one hierarchical level: